Let’s make modern geometric bunnies. It’s a simple idea — wire formed to make the shape of a bunny — but it can be used in so many fun ways!

 Bend the wire at each ‘corner’.

 To complete it, again because the low gauge wire is so strong, it needs something called a crimping sleeve.
-From the store I shopped in, I saw different sleeves for the various gauges (12 gauge wire with a 12 gauge sleeve, etc).
-Pinch it with pliers.
+Pinch the sleeve with pliers.

 And that’s it!
-We dressed ours with satin ribbon in two colors for a more festive feel — you could pick any colors you like.
+You can dress it with satin ribbon in two colors for a more festive feel — you could pick any colors you like.